An Introduction to Moths

 In fact, victims unaware of the stinging caterpillar phenomena might assign blame for the bite to the mythical ‘spider bite’ category.

-The picture at the top of this section shows a western sheep moth caterpillar.
+The picture shows a western sheep moth caterpillar.
 Their bodies are usually hairless with the exception of patterns of small spines encircling the body segments.

-picture of an Io Moth, their larvae fit into the stinging caterpillar category
+picture of an Io Moth, their larvae fit into the stinging caterpillar category, types of moths

 Here’s a picture of the very colorful IO moth, another of the Buckmoths.
 It’s found in most areas east of the Rocky Mountains because the caterpillars are not picky eaters and consume leaves of many types of trees.